Havlíčkova Borová: Geography

 Havlíčkova Borová is located about 14 km east of Havlíčkův Brod and 28 km northeast of Jihlava.
 Most of the municipal territory lies in the northern tip of the Křižanov Highlands.
 The highest point is the hill Henzlička at 692 m above sea level.
-Northeastern half of the municipality is situated in the Žďárské vrchy Protected Landscape Area.
+The northeastern half of the municipality is situated in the Žďárské vrchy Protected Landscape Area.

 History

 The first written mention of Borová is from 1289.
 In 1547, the village was promoted to a market town.
 During its heyday in the 19th century, a school and many houses were built, there were a lot of entrepreneurs who were able to make Borová self-sufficient, and the market town reached about 1,700 inhabitants.

+Demographics

+Transport

+There are no railways or major roads passing through the municipality.

 Sights

-The landmark is the Church of Saint Vitus.
+The main landmark is the Church of Saint Vitus.
 It was built in the Gothic style in the 15th century.

 The historic centre contains houses from the 19th century with Empire style façades.

 The birthplace of Karel Havlíček Borovský is a national cultural monument.
 Since 1931, the house has been used as a museum of his life and work.